AsmitaMondal/UNSDG5_DiscriminationAnalysis/README.md

 ## Discussion

-The results and discussion were presented with the help of an Infographic
+The results and discussion were presented with the help of an Infographic designed using *CANVA*

 ![5 1 final (1)_page-0001](https://github.com/AsmitaMondal/UNSDG5_DiscriminationAnalysis/assets/108891810/8174ebc0-675f-4cfe-9b8b-9e695dd8d38f)